-The Library will re-evaluate the selection or placement of a specific item in its collection upon submission of a properly completed Request for Reconsideration of Library Materials form.
-These forms are available at the circulation desk or may be sent by mail.
-Forms will be accepted from adult cardholders who are residents of the Library's legal service area and who have read, viewed, or listened to the material in its entirety.
+The library will re-evaluate the selection or placement of a specific item in its collection upon submission of a properly completed Request for Reconsideration of Library Materials form by an Argyle Free Library card holder.
+These forms are available by request from the director or may be sent by mail.
+Forms will be accepted from adult cardholders who are residents of the library's legal service area and who have read, viewed, or listened to the material in its entirety.
+Duplicate forms by multiple members of a single organization will be considered a single challenge.